Five

 by Daniel Nemo

-At night tricks of light sleep
+At night tricks of light sleep at dark angles,

-in the middle of the sea.
+The heart feels like waves gently rock you in the middle of the sea.

-Proceed by connecting
+Proceed by connecting the following statements:

-You don’t really KNOW yourself.
+You don’t yet KNOW yourself.

-so she spits you back OUT.
+You drink down nature so she spits you back OUT.

 You remain deeply UNHAPPY.

-in the middle of the sea.
+The heart feels like waves gently rock you in the middle of the sea.

-Proceed by connecting
+Proceed by connecting the following statements:

-You don’t really KNOW yourself.
+You don’t yet KNOW yourself.

-so she spits you back OUT.
+You drink down nature so she spits you back OUT.

 You remain deeply UNHAPPY.